Assessment in a Fully Online Environment

 Be empathetic.
 These changes are hard on everyone.

 Consider expanding the time window that students can take an exam, even by 15 minutes.
-This will allow students time to get logged into Blackboard and address any connectivity issues.
+This will allow students time to get logged into Brightspace and address any connectivity issues.
 Perhaps reduce the penalty for late assignments or allow retakes if the log and student shows technical difficulties.

 Assignments